PankratzLab/Genvisis-Docs/GetStarted/find-required-raw-data-files.md

     The final report files must include several columns: SNP name, Sample ID, GC score, Allele1 - AB, Allele2 - AB, X, and Y. Two optional but helpful columns are B allele frequency and Log R ratio.

 Note that, for any of these options, the Illumina manifest file must contain probe sequences for Genvisis to be able to run the **[Run Marker BLAST Annotation](../#/documentation/RunTheGenvisisWorkflow--run-marker-blast-annotation-illumina)** workflow step.
-Generally it is possible to find a manifest file that contains probe sequences.
-We recommend contacting Illumina if you need assistance finding a manifest file that contains probe sequences.
+Generally it is possible to find a manifest file that contains probe sequences; we recommend contacting Illumina if you need assistance.
+As described in **[Run Marker BLAST Annotation](../#/documentation/RunTheGenvisisWorkflow--run-marker-blast-annotation-illumina)**, if you do not have a probe set file, uncheck the **[Run Marker BLAST Annotation](../#/documentation/RunTheGenvisisWorkflow--run-marker-blast-annotation-illumina)** box in the Genvisis workflow.

 ### Affymetrix Data (Affy6/Axiom)
 For Affymetrix data, Genvisis requires the following: